-Now, backed by the Christian Legal Centre, Miss Tossici-Bolt will challenge the validity of the PSPO with lawyers arguing that the council has exceeded its powers.
+Now, backed by the Christian Legal Centre, Mrs Tossici-Bolt will challenge the validity of the PSPO with lawyers arguing that the council has exceeded its powers.

 They will say that the council did not have the power to make the PSPO because officials wrongly sought to prohibit peaceful and lawful behaviour which cannot properly be characterised as “anti-social”, and for which there is no evidence.

-Furthermore, lawyers will argue that the PSPO is disproportionate and interferes with Miss Tossici-Bolt’s human rights under Article 9, 10 and 11 of the European Convention on Human Rights (ECHR).
+Furthermore, lawyers will argue that the PSPO is disproportionate and interferes with Mrs Tossici-Bolt’s human rights under Article 9, 10 and 11 of the European Convention on Human Rights (ECHR).

-The High Court will be asked to declare the PSPO unlawful, unjustified and an interference with Miss Tossici-Bolt and other pro-lifers’ rights.
+The High Court will be asked to declare the PSPO unlawful, unjustified and an interference with Mrs Tossici-Bolt and other pro-lifers’ rights.